bustavo/carelink_notificator/README.md

 — Set up an account on Pushover.net If you are using the mobile app, you can set up the account from there.

 — Install Python on the Raspberry, clone the decoding-carelink repository on your Pi.
-Before proceeding, make sure you are able to read from the Carelink USB.
+Before proceeding, make sure you are able to read from the Carelink USB. ( follow instructions on http://github.com/bewest/decoding-carelink/ )

 — Internet connection.
 You can set up an internet connection through Ethernet cable ( easy way ) or using a WiFi USB dongle ( guides for setting this up can be found online ).